neelsg/lithium/docs/spec.md

 A constant is defined by the name of the constant followed by the keyword `const`, the operator `=` and then an assigned value.
-The assigned value can be any literal of any type or even a simplistic formula using literals.
+The assigned value can be any literal of any type or even a simplistic formula using literals, but the types cannot be mixed.

 Examples of constants:

-    PI const = 3.14
-    HELLO const = "Hello world!"
-    DAY const = 24 * 60 * 60 * 1000
+    DEBUG const = true               // This is a boolean constant PI const = 3.14                  // This is a floating-point constant HELLO const = "Hello world!"     // This is a string constant DAY const = 24 * 60 * 60 * 1000  // This is an integer constant

-## Iota

-The `iota` keyword can be used anywhere in the source code to signify that a new integer number constant should be used starting with 0.
-Each time `iota` is used in a single package, a new integer is used, but this may overlap with integers created with `iota` in imported packages.

-Example:

-    RED const = iota // This will set the RED const to 0 GREEN, BLUE const = iota, iota // This will set GREEN to 1 and BLUE to 2 myVal int = iota // The myVal variable will initially be set to 3
+    I const = 1i                     // This is a complex number constant

 ## Variables and types

-## Code blocks and indentation

 ## Conditionals